status-im/specs/docs/stable/1-client.md

 1. `Mailserver` (servers and clients)
 1. `Mobile node` (Status Clients)

-A standard Status client MUST implement `Whisper/Waku relayer` roles, additionally the Status client MUST implement the `Mobile node` role.
-The other node types are optional, but it is RECOMMENDED to implement a `Mailserver` client node, otherwise the user experience is likely to be poor.
+A standard Status client MUST implement both `Whisper/Waku relayer` and `Mobile node` node types.
+The other node types are optional, but it is RECOMMEND to implement a `Mailserver` client mode, otherwise the user experience is likely to be poor.

 #### Bootstrapping